-Manta Queen 2 is a smaller boat than MQ1, but takes fewer guests and runs shorter trips.
+Manta Queen 2 is a smaller boat than MQ1, but runs shorter trips.
 There isn’t a lounge saloon, so this enables other communal areas to be more spacious.
 Cabins are on the main and lower deck.
 Bathrooms are shared at the rear of the main deck.

 Manta Queen 3 is the newest and largest of the fleet.
 MQ3 is a purpose built diving liveaboard, with a steel hull.
 It started its life running flexible trips, where guests are transferred by speedboat and stay for 1, 2 or 3 nights.
 But now MQ3 runs 4D/4N trips.
 After its 2018 makeover, MQ3 now has private en suite bathrooms in most of its cabins.
 There is a large lounge saloon, and plenty of space for guests to socialise, eat, sunbathe, read, or clean cameras or Go Pros.

 Manta Queen 5 is similar in size to MQ2, takes the same number of guests, and runs 4D4N trips.
 The twin-bunk cabins are on two decks, and the shared bathrooms are at the rear of the boat.
 MQ5 is very popular with new divers and those who want to visit the beach during the trip.